vovochka404/deadbeef-statusnotifier-plugin/README.md

 ### Activation

 Once the plugin is installed, restart (or start) deadbeef.
-Got to preference, GUI/Misc section and disable standart tray icon (hide system tray icon).
+Go to preference, GUI/Misc section and disable standart tray icon (hide system tray icon).
-Or you can force StatusNotifierItem to be shown in plugin preference.
+Or you can force StatusNotifierItem to be shown in plugin settings.

 #### Possible cmake options